bobenantony/AgeRangerWebAPI/README.md

 Brief comment lines are added for the functionalities in Repositories , Common services & start up classes to help code review easy

-Unit tests can be found in the project AgeRangerWebApiUnitTests Project
+Unit tests can be found in the project AgeRangerWebApiUnitTests Project.

+Unit tests are performed on Controller and they are based on MOQ and Fluent assertions.

+Moq is a third party library that enables us to create the dummy class and its methods’ dummy implementation without actually creating a class with actual method implementation